MoshiMoshi0/TTController/docs/_pages/config/computerstateprofile.md

 ### Speed
 <div class="variable-block" markdown="block">

-Speed to set the devices to when the profile is enabled
+Speed to set the devices to when the profile is enabled.

 **Required:** No<br>
 **Default value:**